-Nebraska DEQ Litter Grant Funds Available For Litter Pick-ups
+Nebraska DEE Litter Grant Funds Available For Litter Pick-ups

-Clean Community System received a Litter Reduction and Recycling Grant from the Nebraska Department of Environment Quality that awards funds for community groups who host a roadside litter pick-up or a public space litter pick-up in 2017.
+Clean Community System received a Litter Reduction and Recycling Grant from the Nebraska Department of Environment and Energy that awards funds for community groups who host a roadside litter pick-up or a public space litter pick-up in 2021.
 Community groups, schools and businesses are eligible to participate in this grant; the rates are $50/mile if both sides of the road are cleaned or $10/acre (minimum of 5 acres) for public spaces including parks and school grounds.

 If you are interested in more information about hosting a Roadside Litter Pick-Up or Public Space Litter Pick-up, please see the below information or contact us.